ibm-cloud-docs/cloud-object-storage/object-lock.md

 [Enabling versioning](/docs/cloud-object-storage?topic=cloud-object-storage-versioning) is a prerequisite for enabling Object Lock.
 If a bucket is created using the `x-amz-bucket-object-lock-enabled` header, versioning will automatically be enabled.

 Deleting a versioned object creates a _delete marker_.
-The object may appear to be deleted, but if the object is protected it is impossible to delete the protected version.
+The object may appear to be deleted, but if the object is protected it is impossible to delete the protected version in COMPLIANCE mode.
 Delete markers themselves are not protected.
+However, for objects locked under GOVERNANCE mode, authorized users with the `bypass-governance-retention` permission can delete the object before the retention period expires, provided no legal hold is active on the object.
 {: remember}

 ### Replication